Wildlife

 Family: New World Rats and Mice (Cricetidae)

 Pretty big suckers at 16 to 24 inches (40 to 60 cm).
 A common sight where there is water like in the pond on our property and the ponds in our neighbourhood.
 They are harmless creatures.
-Can often be found on the edge of our pond eating fresh grass, or "carrying" grass to their den.
+Can often be found on the edge of our pond eating edge vegetation, or "carrying" fresh reed leaves to their den or larder.

 Family: Wolves, Foxes, and the Coyote (Canidae)